Hydrangea Serrata - A Growing Guide for Mountain Hydrangea

 Soil:

-Mountain hydrangea plants prefers rich, well-amended soil.
+Mountain hydrangea plants prefer rich, well-amended soil.
 Add compost or other organic matter to the native soil and provide adequate drainage.
 Mulch plants around the base with several inches of shredded bark to provide additional nutrients, retain moisture, and insulate the root zone from cool and hot temperatures.
 For containers, use an all-purpose potting mix.

 Amendments and fertilizer: